Mathematics and Computer Science

 Modern exploration of geometries as the study of objects and functions that remain unchanged under allowable transformations.
 Mobius transformations and their properties; Euclidean, elliptic, and hyperbolic geometries; the geometry and topology of surfaces, including the Gauss-Bonnet Theorem; 3-manifolds and the shape of the universe; connections to topology and group theory will be made, though no background from those areas will be required for this class.

-Prerequisites: MATH 175 and at least one of MATH 220, MATH 230, or MATH 250
+Prerequisites: MATH 175 and either MATH 220 or MATH 230

 Typically offered: Fall Semester, Even Years